How to Fold Salami for Charcuterie Board Like a Pro

 Selection of salami varieties including Genoa, hard salami, and soppressata arranged for a charcuterie board

-There are many types of salami on the market.
-However, one of the most popular is Genoa salami.
-It has a firm texture, which makes it perfect for slicing thinly.
+There are many types of salami on the market, but the most popular for roses is Genoa salami.
+It has a firm texture that slices thin without tearing, which is exactly what you want for folding.

-Genoa salami is typically used as an appetizer or served with cheese and fresh fruit as part of a charcuterie board.
+Genoa is usually served as an appetizer or paired with cheese and fresh fruit as part of a charcuterie board.

-The steps below will help you prepare your Genoa salami so you can make your charcuterie board.
+The steps below will help you prepare your salami so you can start building the board.

 Best Salami Varieties for Charcuterie Roses

-• Chorizo — Adds color and spice contrast.
+• Chorizo.
+Adds color and a little spice.
 Best sliced thin and used alongside milder meats on the board.

 Salami Rosette